JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ```

 (Note: In Kotlin, semicolons are optional, and therefore line breaks are significant.
 The language design assumes
-K&R braces, and you may encounter surprising behavior if you try to use a different formatting style.)
+Java-style braces, and you may encounter surprising behavior if you try to use a different formatting style.)

 ### Horizontal whitespace